destin-v/destin-v/README.md

 </figure>

 # ✨ Description
-🌱 I am a researcher working on reinforcement learning applications.
+🌱 I am a researcher working on projects that interest me.

 🌱 I have worked for academic institutions as well as start-ups.